red-scorp/RP2040-ProMini/README.md

 - USB data pins on the side connector
 - SWD debugging pins on the side connector
 - LDO-based 3.3V power supply with a maximum 16V input
+- Supports both SOIC and WSON flash packages
+- Flat back side enables use as a subassembly

 CAM files, as well as the BOM and CPL files for JLCPCB, are available.

 ## Version History